irwenqiang/averageface/README.md

 - add cache for features detecting
 - both eyes and nose of a face are aligned for better image quality
+- more robust when handling large amount of pictures